itsvetkov1/Sentient-Inbox/docs/project_documentation.md

 ### Planned Features
 1. Enhanced AI Integration
-   - More sophisticated NLP models
+   - Further optimization of LlamaAnalyzer for general email analysis
-   - Better context understanding
+   - Expansion of DeepseekAnalyzer capabilities for more nuanced meeting email analysis
-   - Improved response generation
+   - Integration of additional AI models for specialized email types
-   - Expansion of DeepseekAnalyzer capabilities to other email types
+   - Improved context understanding and response generation across all analyzers

 2. Additional Email Providers
    - Support for Outlook